Alcohol and Aging Process

 Alcohol Tolerance and Age

-According to the U.S. National Institute on Alcohol Abuse and Alcoholism (NIAAA), even after you stop drinking, alcohol continues to enter the bloodstream, resulting in impaired coordination and judgment for hours.
-It also can decrease the effectiveness of some medications and highly accelerate others, including over-the-counter (OTC) medications such as acetaminophen, aspirin, sleeping pills, and others.
+According to the U.S. National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol continues to enter the bloodstream even after you stop drinking, resulting in impaired coordination and judgment for hours.
+It can also decrease the effectiveness of some medications and highly accelerate others, including over-the-counter (OTC) medications such as acetaminophen, aspirin, and sleeping pills.

 Alcohol And Aging Can Slow Your Brain

 Chronic drinking over a long time can reduce the brain cells and lead to certain types of dementia and alcohol-related brain damage (ARBD).
-Symptoms of that include lack of judgment, organization, or emotional control, trouble staying focused, and anger issues.
+Symptoms include poor judgment, organization, or emotional control, trouble staying focused, and anger issues.

 Alcohol’s effects on the brain can be felt quickly.
 Not only can drinking cause temporary complications such as memory loss and coordination, but it can also lead to long-term side effects that are sometimes irreversible.

 Damage to different regions of the brain, especially the limbic system, cerebellum, and cerebral cortex, can significantly impact the body’s communication pathways.
 For example, the cerebellum handles your body’s motor skills.
-When alcohol affects this area of the brain, you’re more likely to experience a loss of balance, as well as memory and emotional response issues.
+When alcohol affects this area of the brain, you’re more likely to experience a loss of balance and memory and emotional response issues.

 A number of factors influence how and to what extent alcohol affects the brain, including: